 The University of Denver is situated in the Denver metro area, a vibrant and diverse urban center in the Rocky Mountain region that is home to 2.8 million people.
 Our metropolitan location along the Front Range of the Rocky Mountains supports faculty collaboration across a number of local universities.
 The University, ranked in the top 100 universities in the country, is comprised of approximately 5,800 undergraduates (including nearly 500 psychology majors), 5,700 graduate students, and over 700 full-time faculty.

-We seek candidates for two Research Assistant Professor positions, non-tenure track, to begin as early as April 2021.
+We seek candidates for a Research Assistant Professor position, non-tenure track, to begin as early as January 2022.
 These Research Assistant Professors will collaborate with Dr. Galena Rhoades on several federally-funded grants and contracts primarily focused on the evaluation of relationship education programs for youth, women, and couples.
 Research Assistant Professors will advance their own research by publishing from these projects and other existing datasets and through the collaborative development of new projects and grant applications.
 These positions are fully-funded for five years, with the expectation that the Research Assistant Professors will secure addition funding to continue thereafter.
 Successful applicants will have a strong program of research in basic science on couples and families and/or related interventions.
 Candidates should also be committed to working with diverse populations and advancing social justice.
 For those with interest and degrees in fields allowing for clinical practice, accumulating hours for licensure is also offered.

 - Work collaboratively with a team of other faculty, staff, graduate and undergraduate students to successfully implement large-scale descriptive and impact (randomized) evaluations of community-based programs for youth, women, and families.

 - Liaise with community partners and programs for implementation of studies.

 - Develop and maintain systems for accurate data collection and timely reports.

 - Examine research questions from these and other basic science and/or intervention datasets.